 The risk-free interest rate assumption is based upon observed interest rates appropriate for the terms of the Company's employee stock options.
 The Company does not target a specific dividend yield for its dividends payments but is required to assume a dividend yield as an input to the Black-Scholes model.
 The dividend yield assumption is based on the Company's history and expectation of future dividends payout and may be subject to substantial change in the future.
 The expected life of employee stock options represent the period the stock options are expected to remain outstanding.
 The Black-Scholes model assumes that an employee's exercise behavior is a function of the option's remaining contractual life and the extent to which the option is in-the-money (i.e., the average market price of the underlying stock during the period is above the strike price of the stock option).

-Options to purchase an aggregate of 250,000 shares of the Company's common stock were granted during the three months ended March 31, 2011.
+No options to purchase shares of the Company's common stock were granted during the three months ended June 30, 2011.

 3. Commitments and Contingencies

 Lease Commitments